 Outside of the Classroom

-- Plan a virtual farm tour with corresponding curriculum or invite a local farmer to your school to learn about milk’s journey from farm to fridge.
+- Plan a virtual farm tour with or invite a local farmer to your school to learn about milk’s journey from farm to fridge.

 - Host a taste test event featuring local foods, like savory parfaits made with yogurt and ingredients from your school’s garden.